lakshaygupta1609/DMV-Main/README.md

 # DMV-Main
 A road transport authority website clone

-Directly run mange.py file to access the complete website, by using command - python manage.py runsever
+<br />Directly run mange.py file to access the complete website, by using command - python manage.py runsever